abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 ## Tracking files and saving changes

 Once you've created a Git repository, you can go about your business such as writing scripts as usual.
-Git will notice any saved changes to any tracked file, but in order for those changes to become part of the official Git history, you will have to manually communicate to Git that you think you've made changes that are worth keeping a record of (e.g., you've fixed a bug, or added a cool new function, or corrected a typo).
+Git will quietly notice any saved changes to any tracked file, but in order for those changes to become part of the official Git history, you will have to manually communicate to Git that you think you've made changes that are worth keeping a record of (e.g., you've fixed a bug, or added a cool new function, or corrected a typo).

 The process of telling Git to **permanently log** certain changes requires two steps:

 1. **adding** and
-2. **committing*
+2. **committing**

 Always in this order!

 ### Adding files

+*Say, you just fixed a couple of typos in your report in the Git repo.*
+*You saved those changes and are ready to move on to the next task (e.g., adding a new paragraph).*
+*Before you start messing around with the content of your report, you want to make sure that you can always revert back to the version you currently have, including the corrected typos.*

-In Git-speak, adding a file means that you are telling Git that you are **interested to include** the update you just made into the Git history.
+In Git-speak, adding a file means that you are telling Git that you are **interested to include the update** you just made into the Git history.
-If you created a completely new file, adding this file will mean that you're making Git aware of that file, i.e., that is should start keeping track of it.
+(The same holds true for if you created a completely new file -- while Git will notice that there's a new file in the folder, it will not start keeping track of the changes until you add and commit it).

-However, the act of adding does not affect the Git repository (i.e., the metadata that is stored about your files) in a significant way, it's basically just telling Git that you're done changing the file(s) for now and that you would like to keep a record of that change.
+The act of adding does not affect the Git repository (i.e., the metadata that is stored about your files), it's basically just telling Git that you're done changing the file(s) for now and that you would like to keep a record of that change.

+RStudio has found a slightly more intuitive term for `git add` -- here, adding is refered to as _staging_.

 ### Committing files

 Once you've added one ore more changes to one or more files, you will have to actually _commit_ them.
 This tells Git that you do want to **record those changes** in your Git repository.

 >The two actions (adding & committing) typically go hand-in-hand.
-Because only changes which are committed are part of the official record and can be used for future roll-backs, it is usually good practice to add and commit early and often.
+Because only changes which are committed are part of the official record and can be used for future roll-backs, it is usually good practice to **add and commit early and _often_**.

 --------------------------------

-Go ahead and open up the RStudio project in the project directory.
+1. Open the the `myProject` directory.
-There's a script called ```myFunctions.R``` in the directory.
-If you open it, you'll see that it contains a *convertToPercent* function.
+2. Open the RStudio project (`myProject.Rproj`), you should see three files: `.gitignore`, `myFunctions.R`, `myProject.Rproj`.

+Remember that we just initiated the Git repo for that R project, i.e., we set up the Git infrastructure to keep track of files within `myProject`.
+We also told it to ignore the `.Rproj` file (remember how?).

+The first file that we actually want to become part of the Git logging is the script `myFunctions.R`.
-Since we just initiated our Git repository, we need to tell Git that it should be tracking this script.
+Let's tell Git that it should be tracking this script!

 In order to do this, we will make use of a couple of new buttons that were added to RStudio after we had created the Git repository.
-There is an entire new **Git tab** in the upper right window, next to the History tab.
+There is an entire new **Git tab in the upper right window**, next to the History tab.
-Navigate to that tab now.
+Click on that tab now.
 You should see something like this:

 <center>![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/attachments/git_untracked.png)</center>

+Note that there are three columns for each file:

+* **Stage**: Is a file being tracked by Git?
+* **Status**
+    * `??` - Git does not know about that file
+    * `M` - The file has been modified
+    * `D` - The file has been deleted
+* **Path**

 The question marks `??`  next to the `myFunctions.R` script indicate that the file is not currently being tracked by Git.